 I take the Advanced Class at Tollerton on a Thursday, assist in any of the other classes when I can, and help with individual problems when needed.

-I’ve lived with dogs all my life and have been training them since I could talk.
-I’ve competed at many Obedience Shows, and qualified for the Young Kennel Club Obedience Competition held at Crufts.
-I’m now an assistant trainer in many of the classes.
+I have lived with dogs all my life and have been training them since I could talk.
+I have competed at many Obedience Shows, and qualified for the Young Kennel Club Obedience Competition held at Crufts.
+I am now an assistant trainer in many of the classes.